Skip to main content

 Protecting Voting Rights and Access to Voting

-HB 1882 title: Designation of certain religious holy days as optional holidays
+HB 1882 – Designation of certain religious holy days as optional holidays

-Summary: House Bill 1882 is part of a bipartisan bill package called the “Religious Freedom Agenda.”
-HB 1882 calls on the expansion of the number of optional state holidays to include holy days of a larger variety of faiths, such as Rosh Hashanah, Yom Kippur, All Saints Day, Diwali, Eidal-Adha, Eid al-Fitr, Passover, Vaisakhi, Vesak, or Good Friday.
+Summary: HB 1882 is part of a bipartisan religious freedom bill package that calls on the expansion of the number of optional state holidays to include holy days of a larger variety of faiths, such as Rosh Hashanah, Yom Kippur, Diwali, Eid al-Adha, Eid al-Fitr, or Good Friday.

 Primary Sponsors: Salman Bhojani (D), Jacey Jetton (R), Lacey Hull (R), Suleman Lalani (D), Tom Oliverson (R)

-HB 1883 title: Relating to the administration of assessment instruments on religious holy days.
+HB 1883 – Relating to the administration of assessment instruments on religious holy days

-Summary: House Bill 1883 is part of a bipartisan bill package called the “Religious Freedom Agenda.”
-House Bill 1883 will ensure that state-mandated exams in Texas, like the STAAR test, aren’t scheduled on religious holy days.
+Summary: HB 1883 is part of a bipartisan religious freedom bill package that will ensure that state-mandated exams in Texas, like the STAAR test, are NOT scheduled on religious holy days.

 Primary Sponsors: Salman Bhojani (D), Charles Cunningham (R), Alma Allen (D), Gina Hinojosa (D), Jacey Jetton (R)

-HB 1884 title: Relating to persons authorized to conduct a marriage ceremony.
+HB 1884 – Relating to persons authorized to conduct a marriage ceremony.

-Summary: House Bill 1884 is part of a bipartisan bill package called the “Religious Freedom Agenda.”
-House Bill 1884 will establish marriage parity so that anyone from any faith in Texas can be married by their religious leader.
+Summary: HB 1884 is part of a bipartisan religious freedom bill package that will establish marriage parity so that anyone from any faith in Texas can be married by their religious leader.

 Primary Sponsors: Salman Bhojani (D), Briscoe Cain (R), Joe Moody (D), James Talarico (D), Jeff Leach (R).